Приостановлено действие временного запрета на экспорт бензина

 Related content

-The Government of the Russian Federation has decided to extend the export quotas for […]
+The Government of the Russian Federation is extending the ban on petrol export for a period till December 31, 2025.

 21.06.2024